tewarishash12/Project-Management-List-FrontEnd/README.md

 ---

-## 🎥 Demo
+## Demo

-[Watch the demo video](https://drive.google.com/file/d/1nWEojaReui0DnARunmWb7TAAdoXYDTyc/view?usp=sharing) to see the website in action.
+[Watch the demo video](https://drive.google.com/file/d/1nWEojaReui0DnARunmWb7TAAdoXYDTyc/view?usp=sharing) to see the website working.

 ---

-## ⚙️ Frontend/Backend Installation
+## Frontend/Backend Installation

 To run the application locally, follow these steps: